LennethNova/K-Means_DBSCAN/README.md

 and width have less correlation, but since there is a positive correlation it could affect the prediction.
-In the second matrix, one can denote that there are two main dimentional vectors onto which one can visualize the actual differences among the analyzed parameters, in such dimensions, one can distinguish In [26]:
+In the second matrix, one can denote that there are two main dimentional vectors onto which one can visualize the actual differences among the analyzed parameters, in such dimensions, one can distinguish
-# Corralation Matrix PCA Components
-# Set the range of values to be displayed on the colormap from -1 to 1, and set the anno
-heatmapcorr = sn.heatmap(df_iris_pca.corr(), vmin=-1, vmax=1, annot=True, cmap='BuGn')
-# Give a title to the heatmap.
-Pad defines the distance of the title from the top of the
-heatmapcorr.set_title('Correlation Heatmap', fontdict={'fontsize':12}, pad=12);
-different species only considering this principal components.
-The first component has a higher correlation to predicting the class, while the second has less correlation.
-The principal component one has a negative correlation to the principal component two, but is extremely low.